panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 ### 3. Multi-stage build

 This allows you to separate the build and runtime envs.
-It allows you to only include the essential files to the final image.
+You can include only the essential files to the final image.

-A Dockerfile accepts multiple `FROM` statements.
+A Dockerfile accepts multiple [`FROM`](https://docs.docker.com/reference/dockerfile/#from) statements.
 Each `FROM` instruction begins a new stage of the build (and can use a different base image).
-And each stage can be named with `AS` statement.
+And each stage can be named with `AS` keyword.

 Here is my updated Dockerfile: